Complex Gastrointestinal Issues in Autism

 - It is important to note that treating ASD kids and their GI disease is a new area for most gastroenterologists.
 If you cannot get help for your child locally, you may need to seek help well outside of your local area in order to get an appropriate evaluation and treatment plan.

-With appropriate evaluation, one or some combination of the following issues, ranging from mild to severe, may be found in children with autism spectrum disorders.
+With appropriate evaluation, one or some combination of the following complex gastrointestinal issues, ranging from mild to severe, may be found in children with autism spectrum disorders.

 - Lymphoid nodular hyperplasia throughout the GI tract (swelling of lymph nodules)